sahithyandev/s3/src/content/docs/engineering-thermodynamics/12-rankine-cycle.md

 One kind of solution to increase the efficiency in Rankine cycle.
 The method of increasing the average temperature where the heat transfer takes place.

+Increases dryness fraction.
 Also helps to produce more work by absorbing more heat.
 Still the efficiency is less than the Carnot cycle efficiency.

 Causes the steam at the turbine exit to be drier.
 This is a very important practical requirement because if water droplets are allowed through the turbine, it leads to failure of turbine blades.
 Aka. water droplet erosion.